seaside1/jrule/README.md

 You can add any 3rd party library as dependency.
 Copy the jar files needed to /etc/openhab/automation/jrule/ext-lib The Automation Engine will automatically pick these dependencies up when it is compiling the rules.

-# Actions
+# Core Actions
-Built in actions that can be used
+Built in Core Actions that can be used
 | Action                                 | Description                                                                                   |
 | -------------------------------------- | --------------------------------------------------------------------------------------------- |
 | say                                    | Will use VoiceManager to say action see Example 13                        |